ismet55555/yojenkins/docs/source/support.md

 Depending on the size of the donation, you or your company are able to get the following.
 Note that these tiers are the same as the tiers on the [GitHub Sponsorship Page](https://github.com/sponsors/ismet55555?frequency=recurring&sponsor=ismet55555).
-The donations on [Buy Me Coffee](https://buymeacoffee.com/ismet55555) are basically one-time relatively lower payments
+The donations on [Buy Me Coffee](https://buymeacoffee.com/ismet55555) are one-time relatively lower payments

 ### What Will Happen to My Money?